Skip to content

 Trigger

-The lightning warning system will trigger when lightning has been detected within 10 miles of Burlington or Main Campus.
-The system will make 3 blasts of one second each, a yellow strobe will also flash.
+The lightning warning system will trigger when lightning has been detected within 10 miles of Burlington or the Main Campus.
+The system will make three blasts of one second each, and a yellow strobe will also flash.

-If you can hear thunder these actions should also be taken regardless of the detection system status.
+If you hear thunder, these actions should also be taken regardless of the detection system status.

 Actions

-- There is no safe place when outside to protect from lightning.
+• There is no safe place outside to protect from lightning.

 Access and Functional Needs

-There are no special actions that can be taken by those with access and functional needs.
+Those who cannot take any special actions due to access and functional needs.
 Follow the recommendations under Severe Weather as able.

 Hazardous Material Spills Outside